Bachelor of Science ~ Dietetics

 - Graduation requirements are the same as those required by the University.

-- In addition, students must earn grades of >C- in all courses required by the major to graduate with the B.S.
+- In addition, students must earn grades of C or better in all courses required by the major to graduate with the B.S.
 Dietetics degree and earn a Verification Statement of Program Completion.

 - Students must also complete the Senior Assessment Exam to receive a Verification Statement of Program Completion.